woltapp/spark-osm-datasource/README.md

 OSM PBF file can be sorted and stored in a ordered way.
 Unfortunately, due to parallel nature of the Spark, that ordering will be broken during parsing and several consequent dataframe loads may return data in a different order for each run.
-In case order is important for you, you can dataframe sort after loading.
+In case order is important for you, you can sort the dataframe after loading.
                           |

 ## Versioning